Machine Unlearning of Pre-trained Large Language Models: Experiments

 \subsection{Ablation studies}

 Taking the task of unlearning GitHub code as a case study, a series of experiments are conducted to investigate the influence of learning rate and optimization steps on the unlearning outcomes, with results shown in Figure~\ref{fig:hyperparameter}.
 For~\cref{fig:1a,fig:1b,fig:1c}, we keep optimization steps fixed at 4 and vary the learning rate between $5 \times 10^{-6}$ and $1 \times 10^{-4}$.
 In~\cref{fig:1d,fig:1e,fig:1f}, the learning rate is constant at $2 \times 10^{-5}$, with optimization steps ranging from 1 to 32.
 We evaluated the unlearned model's perplexity on both the forget and general sets, along with average performance on downstream tasks, presenting results across seven different unlearning methods for each hyperparameter configuration.
+The discussion of the effect of batch size and forget set size on the unlearning results is deferred to Appendix~\ref{app:ablation}.

 Figure~\ref{fig:hyperparameter} shows that the method combining gradient ascent and descent on in-distribution data is notably tolerant to changes in learning rate and number of optimization steps, indicating high stability.
 In contrast, other methods exhibit a marked increase in perplexity for both the forget and general sets with higher learning rates or more optimization steps, underscoring their sensitivity to hyperparameter adjustments.